Commitment + Clinical Leadership = Better Outcomes

 Today, November 6th, is National Team Manager Day.
 Here at Saber Healthcare, we celebrate the hard work our managers across the facilities we offer services in put into developing our staff and building our communities.

 Team managers work hard to stay on task and motivate their team.
 They also are the leaders who inspire and help develop the company’s vision.

 But what makes a great team manager?
 Here are five traits every team leader in management should have.

 One of the greatest strengths a team manager can have is communication.
 Communication is key for a manager to connect to their employees and lead them to success.

-A team manager who listens to what each member has to say values their input.
-After all, everyone’s voice on the team should be heard to ensure all ideas are taken into consideration.
-A team manager will then work to utilize these different ideas to create an overarching plan.
+A team manager who listens to what their teammates have to say values their input.
+After all, everyone’s voice on the team should be heard to ensure the manager considers all ideas.
+A team manager will then utilize their team's perspectives to create an overarching plan.